FinnoChopz/SocialFriction/README.md

 # Social Friction Lab

-A Cornell final project website exploring AI companionship, sycophancy, and the cost of comfort.
+A research final project website exploring AI companionship, sycophancy, and the cost of comfort.
+Created by Finn McCooe and advised by Dr. Anthony Ong.

 ## Overview

 This project examines how AI companions optimized for user satisfaction might reshape social learning.
 It includes:

-- **44 readings** organized into 9 thematic clusters
+- **6 readings** organized into 9 thematic clusters
 - **A 2,000-word research paper** on RLHF-driven sycophancy
 - **2 interactive demos** powered by Hugging Face Spaces
 - **A 7-slide walkthrough** explaining AI as probability engines